1. Blog

 There is nothing like browsing a few examples to inspire you when writing your first resume.
 Here are a few from 100s of our free samples to share some typical early job resumes:

-Sales Assistant.
+• Sales Assistant.
 One of the most common routes into a first job is a continuation of part-time employment that commenced in college.
-The first rung of the ladder in meritocratic industries such as retail, banking, healthcare and many others often involves considerable amounts of menial work and admin, so many sure that you make a resume for first job to showcase your work ethic.
+The first rung of the ladder in meritocratic industries such as retail, banking, healthcare, and many others often involves considerable amounts of menial work and admin, so make sure that you make a resume for the first job to showcase your work ethic.

-Telemarketing.
+• Telemarketing.
 While this telemarketing resume sample includes a longer stretch of initial experience, much of the information within it could be included as part of a fresher resume sample.
 Many graduates will have undertaken telemarketing work and the skills contained within will be relevant for many corporate roles.
-Make a resume for first job that includes: marketing, communication, customer service and problem solving.
+Make a resume for your first job that includes: marketing, communication, customer service, and problem solving.

-Internship There are certain white-collar professions such as law and finance where an internship is a coveted and prestigious first role, so this resume sample and guide is particularly valuable indication of what you might want to include when you are talking about taking your first steps.
+• Internship.
+There are certain white-collar professions such as law and finance where an internship is a coveted and prestigious first role, so this internship resume sample and guide is a particularly valuable indication of what you might want to include when you are talking about taking your first steps.

 A different source of inspiration that can help fresh graduates make a first resume is the summary sections of various LinkedIn profiles.
 You can filter profiles by years of experience, and it is interesting to see how others in your future industry describe themselves.
 It goes without saying that you too should have a LinkedIn profile, much of which should be a duplicate of what is on your resume.